raggedkarma/mecha-prime/Core/Core.md

 *Ref: /Library/Library*

 ##2.
 Conflict Scenes
 A conflict is a mechanical approximation of any demanding sequence of events with a notable outcome.
-The most recognisable form of conflict is a violent confrontation, or combat conflict, but anything which can tire out the participants and provides a long-term impact applies.
+The most recognisable form of conflict is a violent confrontation, or combat conflict, but anything which can tire out the participants and may provide long-term consequence applies.

 During a conflict, both the GM and the Party take turns.
 A round is finished once both sides have completed their turn, and a new round begins.
 The GM has the final decision which side begins the conflict, and when the conflict scene is over.